arndom/soroban-js-frameworks-tutorial/docs/next-integration/integration.md

 ### Enable our select input to `Choose Chain/Network`

+- With the `useSorobanReact` we now have access to the chains we defined earlier in the creating of our context provider
+- We are also able to change the chain we want to work with

 ```tsx
 import { useSorobanReact } from "@soroban-react/core";
 import { ChangeEvent } from "react";